Where to find Andoriña

 Samaipata is best known for the pre-Colombian ruins ‘El Fuerte’ & the south side of national park Amboró with its cloud forests.
 Other beautiful areas are the cascades of Las Cuevas & La Pajcha, Serrania de Volcanes, Cerro de los Condores & Bella Vista / Codo de los Andes.
 If you’re a nature lover, Samaipata is the place for you !
 It’s also the entrance to the Cruceño Valleys which hide historic cave paintings, many varities of cactus and small villages.

-There are bicycles for rent, and as said there’re local guides and touroperators which offer a service of high quality.
-The Cuevas area can be explored independently and the ‘Patria Mountain’ above town offers beautiful views.
+There are bicycles for rent, and as said there are local guides and touroperators which offer a service of high quality.
+The Cuevas area can be explored independently and the 'Patria Mountain' above town offers beautiful views.

 The best time to visit is March/April up to September, which is considered to be more stable in climate terms.
 Bring winter as well as summer cloths, as the temperature can vary quite a lot.
 The summer (October-April) is maybe even nicer because of the vibrance and everything is very green because of more rainfall.
 Summer daytemperatures are in general 23-30 degrees Celsius and nights are comfortable fresh.